We are pleased to offer you wheelchair and mobility assistance at all airport locations serviced by Porter Airlines.

 Billy Bishop Toronto City Airport is wheelchair accessible, either by the ferry ride across the channel or by the pedestrian tunnel, with elevators on both the mainland and the island entrances.

-If you need curbside assistance, we will come to meet you at the main Terminal entrance on the island, next to the Passenger Drop Off area.
+If you have pre-arranged the curbside assistance service, we will come to meet you at the main Terminal entrance on the island, next to the Passenger Drop Off area.
 We recommend that you arrive on the island at least 90 minutes before the scheduled departure time of your flight so that we can properly assist you.

 When your vehicle exits the ferry, please proceed to the Passenger Drop Off area, ahead and to the right.
 Our airport staff can be reached through the courtesy intercom located inside the main Terminal entrance.
 Designated seating/waiting area is located inside the Terminal next to the entrance doors.

-During certain travel periods, airport service wheelchairs are in great demand.
-We appreciate your patience in the event you have to wait a few extra minutes for a wheelchair or additional assistance.
+During peak travel periods, we appreciate your patience in the event you have to wait a few extra minutes for a wheelchair or for additional assistanceDownload Billy Bishop Toronto City Airport map (PDF)

 If you are travelling with your own mobility equipment (including wheelchair, crutches, walkers or other mobility aids) you will be able to bring them free of charge in addition to the standard baggage allowance.